Is Katy Perry Bisexual? The ‘I Kissed A Girl’ Singer Did More Than That

 Katy Perry has been with her share of famous men.
 She’s been linked to actor Orlando Bloom, musician John Mayer, and comedian Russell Brand.
-While she has not outwardly dated a woman, she admits that she kissed a girl and then some.
+While she has not openly dated a woman, she admits that she kissed a girl and then some.

-She hit the pop scene in 2008 with her single “I Kissed a Girl and I Liked It.”
+She hit the pop scene in 2008 with her single, “I Kissed a Girl and I Liked It.”
 The reason why she released the song is because she wanted to create a conversation with people about sexuality, according to People.
 Perry accepted the National Equity Award at the 2017 HRC Los Angeles Gala on Saturday night (March 18) when she decided to speak out about that song that gave her overnight success.

 “Truth be told, I did more than that!
 But in 2008, when that song came out, I knew that it started a conversation that a lot of the world seemed curious enough to sing along to it.”

 Perry then explained that her Christian upbringing made her confused about her sexuality.
 She “prayed the gay away at Jesus camps.”
-But then her “bubble started to burst” and she realized that there were people who are on all ends of the spectrum.
+But then her “bubble started to burst,” and she realized that there were people who are on all ends of the spectrum.
 Though she has strayed away from her religion, she says she wouldn’t have it any other way.

 “These people were nothing like I had been taught to fear,” she said.
 “They were the most free, strong, kind, and inclusive people that I have ever met.
 They stimulated my mind, and they filled my heart with joy, and they danced with joy while doing it.
 These people are actually, magic, and they are magic because they are living their truth.”